phantomaton-ai/phantomaton-plugins/SKETCH.md

 * Arguments to `plugins.create` get traversed in order.
   * The first argument may be an object containing key-value pairs defining extension points that the plugin will expose.
 (This may be omitted if a plugin exposes no symbols.)
   * The next argument may be an instantiation function which accepts a configuration object and returns a concrete instance of the plugin's main `instance`.
 (This may be omitted if a plugin exposes no `instance`)
-  * The final argument must provide the installable components which constitute the contents of this plugin.
-This may be given as an array directly; or, it may be given as a function which takes an object and returns an array.
-The object provided on input will have the properties `configuration` (representing the configuration passed in to the plugin at installation time), `instance` (if an instantiation function is provided),
+  * The final argument must be either an array of components, or a function which takes a `plugin` object and returns an array of components to be installed at various extension points.
+The `plugin` object provided on input will have the properties `configuration` (representing the configuration passed in to the plugin at installation time), `instance` (if an instantiation function is provided), and `extensions` (if any extension points are declared).

 This approach provides a more concise and expressive way to define and register Phantomaton plugins, while still maintaining the flexibility and extensibility of the original plugin system.